Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Semantic Typing for

 \begin{proposition}[Coercion property for stacks] Assume $Q$ satisfies that all security levels in $Q$ occur in descending order.
 For all type environments $\Sigma$, $\Gamma$ and $\Delta$, security levels $s_1 \ordgeq s_2 \ordgeq \FIRSTS{Q}$, and environments $\ENV{TSV}$, it holds that, for every $s_1'$ such that $\Sigma; \Gamma; \Delta \ssemDash[{s_1}] \CONF{Q, \ENV{TSV}} \trans \Sigma; \Gamma; \Delta' \ssemDash[{s_1'}] \CONF{Q', \ENV{T}; \ENV{SV}'}$, there exists an $s_2'$ such that $\Sigma; \Gamma; \Delta \ssemDash[{s_2}] \CONF{Q, \ENV{TSV}} \trans \Sigma; \Gamma; \Delta' \ssemDash[{s_2'}] \CONF{Q', \ENV{T}; \ENV{SV}'}$. \end{proposition}

 Note that Proposition~\ref{theorem:stacks_coercion_property} does not directly relate the two resulting security levels $s_1'$ and $s_2'$.
 Indeed, several of the rules allow a higher security level to be chosen; so, depending on the structure of the security lattice, different choices could be made in the two transitions.
-However, if we assume that the same choice is made in both executions (e.g.\@ the highest, or lowest, possible security level for which the transition can be concluded), then we would also have that $s_1' \ordgeq s_2'$.
+However, if we assume that the same choice is made in both executions (e.g.\@ the highest, or lowest, possible security level for which the transition can be concluded), then $s_1' \ordgeq s_2'$.

-We can also show a result that allows us to abstract away from the specific values stored in the state environment $\ENV{SV}$.
-Indeed, given some $\Sigma$, $\Gamma$ and $\Delta$, we can construct environments $\ENV{SV}$ such that well-typedness and consistency are ensured to hold, as the following definition and lemma show.
+We can also show a result that allows us to abstract away from the specific values stored in the environments $\ENV{SV}$.
+Indeed, given some $\Sigma$, $\Gamma$ and $\Delta$, we can construct environments $\ENV{SV}$ such that well-typedness and consistency are ensured to hold: